Champions League: Dismal Dortmund haunted by ghost of Immobile | DW | 20.10.2020

 For all the attacking talent at Dortmund’s disposal, it was a player they discarded in 2015 who stole the show.
 Ciro Immobile managed just three goals in 24 appearances for Dortmund, but he is a player reborn in Italy — and he spearheaded Lazio to a convincing win on Tuesday night.

 It was Lazio’s first victory in the competition for 13 years and their return to prominence has been in no small part to their captain and talisman Immobile.
-He amassed 42 goals in 47 games last season and it was his deft finish early on that set the tone for the night.
+He amassed 39 goals in 44 games for the Capitale club last season and it was his deft finish early on that set the tone for the night.

 Slow out of the blocks